 There are people who decorate for Halloween.
 There are people who recreate a haunted house.

-And then there’s Hoot ‘n’ Howl.
-An entire wildlife park full of spooky decorations, lights and glowing pumpkins, not to mention games, treats and even a ghost tram, the annual Northwest Trek fall event (this year 5-9pm Oct.
-15-16 and 22-23) takes weeks of preparation from almost every single staff member: zookeepers, naturalists, admissions staff, maintenance crew and more.
+And then there’s Hoot ‘n’ Howl: an entire wildlife park full of spooky decorations, lights, glowing pumpkins, games, and treats.
+The annual Northwest Trek fall event (this year 5-9pm Oct.
+14-15 and 21-22) takes weeks of preparation from almost every single staff member: zookeepers, naturalists, admissions staff, maintenance crew and more.
+But it’s worth every minute.

 Pumpkins and Prep